 Key solo exhibitions include: Not even nothing can be free from ghosts, Standpoint Gallery, London 2018, In times of brutal instability, Chiara Williams Contemporary Art, London Art Fair 2018, Performed object: Fig.090616, Concrete Canvas, Treforest Industrial Estate, Cardiff 2016, Loss of object and bondage to it Fig.2, Bermondsey Square Sculpture Commission, Vitrine Gallery, London 2015 and Ideas in the Making: drawing structure, Trinity Contemporary, London 2011.

-Richardson was awarded the Brian Robertson Award in 2021, the Mark Tanner Sculpture Award in 2017 and Chiara Williams Contemporary Art SOLO AWARD 2017 and nominated for the Max Mara Art Prize for Women 2015-17 in collaboration with Whitechapel Gallery.
+In 2021 Richardson received the prestigious Bryan Robertson Trust Award.
+Other recent awards include the Mark Tanner Sculpture Award and Chiara Williams Contemporary Art SOLO AWARD (both 2017).
+She was nominated for the Max Mara Art Prize for Women 2015-17 in collaboration with Whitechapel Gallery.

 In 2022 Frances Richardson gave the Courtauld Institute of Art Sculptural Processes Group’s Annual Artist’s Talk.